 You shower every day, either starting your morning off in there or bathing away the day’s stresses at its end.
 For you, showering is something you don’t really think about – its just a quick but necessary part of your routine.
 That’s not always the case for seniors, though.
 They may struggle to get into and out of the shower, not to mention bathe themselves.
 How can you help them out?

-To assist the elderly in the shower:
+7 Steps to assist the elderly in the shower:

 - Set the supplies within reach

 - Check the water temperature